The most common question I get is “How can you teach a cooking class without a kitchen?”

 Our Chef Teachers will have paper towels, dish towels and soap as needed to keep the class environment clean.
 When we’re done, it’s almost like the class wasn’t even there!

-To book a FREE healthy culinary workshop for your school, district, or college access program CLICK Here
+To book a FREE healthy culinary workshop for your district CLICK Here